Queen receives standing ovation at Jubilee equestrian show

 Despite ongoing mobility issues the Queen walked to her seat in the royal box after she was driven into the Castle Arena escorted by mounted divisions of the Household Cavalry.

-She was joined by the Earl and Countess of Wessex for the show that reflected her life-long passion for horses.
+She was joined by her son the Earl of Wessex for the show that reflected her life-long passion for horses.

 A tri-service guard of honour featuring the Coldstream Guards, RAF Regiment and Royal Navy was in place for the Queen’s arrival which was signalled by the National Anthem being played by military musicians.